GETTING SERIOUS

 2 apps were tested in an Oculus Go & Meta Quest 2

-Two apps - “Seas the Day” and “The Wayback” - were commercially available to download and were tested in a Meta Quest 2 VR HMD.
+“Seas the Day” and “The Wayback” were commercially available to download and were tested in a Meta Quest 2 VR HMD.

 Made the Cut